Steven Rodrigues

 Steven Silva Rodrigues (born 12 February 1985), is an American-born Portuguese footballer who currently plays for Lourosa.

 Career

 Steven was born in Boston, Massachusetts and subsequently moved to Portugal at the age of four.
-The right-back has spent his career in the Portuguese second and third divisions.

-He originally came up with Boavista F.C. before the Porto-based club fell on hard times and played on loan at União Paredes and Gondomar.
-Steven spent a year with nelas before moving on to Arouca.
+A right-back, he has spent his career in the Portuguese second and third divisions.
+He originally came up with Boavista F.C. before the Porto-based club fell on hard times; he then played on loan at União Paredes and Gondomar.
+Steven spent a year with Nelas before moving on to Arouca.
 After a lengthy stint, he returned to Boavista for a year and then moved back to the second division with Leixões in July 2012.

 International career

-Steven was called for 2002 UEFA European Under-17 Football Championship representing Portugal.
+Steven represented Portugal at the 2002 UEFA European Under-17 Championship.